CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

 3. **Implement Secret Scanning:**
    - Enable the Secret Scanning security feature to the existing GitHub repository.
-   - Check the working of the feature by exposing the application ID of a service principal and resolving the alerts.
+   - Check the working of the feature by exposing the application secret of a service principal and resolving the alerts.

 ## Success criteria:
 To complete this challenge successfully: